 The Queen and Camilla both looked resplendent in jewels and white satin, and really, that’s the dream, isn’t it?

 Tonight’s event is the largest reception held at Buckingham Palace each year (nearly 2,000 people from some 130 countries).
-But as it was going on, another event was ongoing in London, one which used to boast William and Kate regularly pre-children: the holiday service and concert hosted by the Henry van Straubenzee Memorial Fund.
+But as it was going on, another event was taking place in London, one which used to boast William and Kate regularly pre-children: the holiday service and concert hosted by the Henry van Straubenzee Memorial Fund.
 Photos can be viewed here.

 Henry van Straubenzee was a family friend of both William and Harry.
 He died in a car crash in 2002 at the age of 18.
 Though he missed the event, William did pen a forward letter: